 In Thailand, in addition to celebrations for Mother’s and Father’s Day, there is also a holiday dedicated to children.
 Wan Dek, or Children’s Day, is celebrated annually on the second Saturday in January.
-This year, Children’s Day should have been celebrated on Saturday, January 8th 2022 but the ongoing and seemingly endless Covid pandemic has once again put a stop to that; as it did to many other celebrations last year!
+This year, Children’s Day events are being celebrated on Saturday, January 14th 2023 and finally after almost 2 years of not celebrating this weekend will be all about the kids.

 Wan Dek is Unique to Thailand